 Without having observed Al myself I can’t confirm any of Tara’s observations, but from her perspective, Al appears to interact normally with the other crows, and doesn’t exhibit any other health issues.
 In fact, the first caramel crow that Tara encountered has gone on to mate and establish a territory in a nearby neighborhood and she still occasionally encounters it.

-Knowing this is an issue of melanin, I next wanted to identify how we might characterize this color abberation.
+Knowing this is an issue of melanin, I next wanted to identify how we might characterize this color aberration.
 Older birders will describe this bird as leucistic, and historically that convention was considered accurate.
-Contemporary semantics among pigmentation papers, however, have clarified leucism as a condition that “results from a complete lack of melanin from all or parts of the plumage.”2,3 In other words, crows that are leucistic would be completely white in one or more feathers, which this crow is clearly not.
-Without yet knowing exactly what’s going on here the more appropriate terms might be: “Schizochroism” meaning a lack of a single pigment, or “dilution” meaning an overall decreased in pigmention deposition.2 A color mutation known as “brown,” meaning a qualitative reduction of melanin, has also been proposed.3
+Contemporary semantics among pigmentation papers, however, have clarified leucism as a condition that “results from a complete lack of melanin from all or parts of the plumage”2,3.
+In other words, crows that are leucistic would be completely white in one or more feathers, which this crow is clearly not.
+Without yet knowing exactly what’s going on here the more appropriate terms might be: “Schizochroism” meaning a lack of a single pigment, or “dilution” meaning an overall decrease in pigmention deposition2.
+A color mutation known as “brown,” meaning a qualitative reduction of melanin, has also been proposed3.

 Another publication suggested that cases like Al’s are caused by incomplete oxidation of eumelanin3, but I am dubious of this paper because they claimed that corvids as a family do not produce pheomelanin, which blatantly untrue at worst or, if they meant Corvus, an egregious typo at best.